This is a named option in the Electrical Engineering M.S.

 Graduate Work from Other Institutions

-With program approval, up to 7 credits from UW–Madison numbered 400 or above can be counted toward the minimum graduate degree credit requirement.
-Up to 7 credits of E C E courses numbered 700 or above can be counted toward the minimum graduate coursework (50%) requirement.
+With program approval, up to 7 credits from UW-Madison numbered 400 or above can be counted toward the minimum graduate degree credit requirement, or E C E courses numbered 700 or above can be counted toward the minimum graduate coursework (50%) requirement.
 No credits can be counted toward the minimum graduate residence credit requirement.

 UW–Madison University Special